 Now if you can reduce the fees to manage your money (by going with low-cost indexed funds at Vanguard.com or similar), then you don’t have to save up nearly as much money and could conceivably retire much earlier.
 Well worth getting into some low-cost, no fee, funds as soon as possible!
 [Disclaimer: I use Vanguard.com but get no benefit from recommending this company as they do not have any affiliate program or commission payment even to their own staff.
 Truly an amazing company!]

-Okay, so we now can very clearly see why most investment advisors would urge us to work longer, and generate a much larger retirement pot (just to be safe), but why would others object to the notion of being financially free and independent sooner rather than later?
+Okay, so we now can very clearly see why most investment advisors would urge us to work longer, and generate a much larger retirement pot (just to be safe).
+But why would others object to the notion of financial independence sooner rather than later?
 I’ve come up with a few reasons why we might resist this whole conversation:

 6 Reasons You Might be Resisting Financial Freedom